 TMJ Disorder Doctor Questions and Answers

 If you have questions about your TMJ disorder, we have answers.
 Call Koala® Center for Sleep & TMJ Disorders today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 TMJ disorders, also known as temporomandibular joint disorders or simply TMD, refers to any abnormalities of the temporomandibular joint, which are the two joints on each side of the jaw that enable its motion.
 Symptoms of TMD include pain or discomfort around the ears, face, temples or jaw, a popping or crunching sound when moving the jaw, or problems opening or closing the mouth.
 Fortunately, there are medical professionals who specialize in the treatment of TMJ disorders and can provide relief for those who suffer from them.